 Brooklyn District Attorney Charles Hynes released the names of 46 child sex offenders from the New York borough’s Orthodox community.

-Hynes, who has been investigating sex crimes in the community for four years, released the names in a policy shift, according to the New York Post (see full list of names).
+Hynes, who has been investigating sex crimes in the community for four years, released the names in a policy shift, according to the New York Post.
 Previously, Hynes had felt that releasing the names could further hurt victims or deter others from coming forward.

 “We feel now it’s good for the community to know those who have been convicted,” said Hynes spokesman Jerry Schmetterer.